Ringworm symptoms & treatment

 - Itchy blisters

-- Itching, burning, stinging or cracking between your toes or on your soles
+- Itching, burning, stinging or cracking skin between your toes or on your soles

 - Dry skin on your soles or sides of your feet